 LIT 201 - Introduction to Literary Studies - Rob Browning

 LIT 201 is an introduction to the English major and the discipline of literary studies more broadly.
 The aim of this course is for each participant to become a more perceptive reader of literature in the genres of poetry, drama, and prose fiction.
 While we will study a small selection of works from these three genres, this course is designed chiefly to help students acquire and practice the transferable skills one needs to read and write about literary works, of any sort, beyond the scope of this particular course.
-Through readings in literary criticism and visits from English department faculty, we shall learn about a range of interpretive approaches that literary scholars are employing today in their research and teaching.
 This course will familiarize students with the conventions of and expectations for writing about literature at the college level.
-Required Texts: Arp and Johnson, Perrine’s Sound and Sense (12th edition); Shakespeare, A Midsummer Night’s Dream (Penguin); Nathaniel Hawthorne’s Tales (Norton Critical Edition); DeLillo, White Noise (Penguin).
+Required Texts: Jane Hirshfield, Nine Gates: Entering the Mind of Poetry (Harper, 1998); Margaret Edson, Wit (Faber, 1999); William Shakespeare, A Midsummer Night’s Dream (Penguin, 2000); Flannery O’Connor, A Good Man is Hard to Find and Other Stories (Harcourt, 1977); Margaret Atwood, Oryx and Crake (Anchor, 2004).

 *Hacker, Diane.
 A Pocket Style Manual.
 (Bedford/St. Martin’s, 5th ed.
 2008; any edition will do)